20 Best food items at EPCOT with locations, ranked

 L’Aritisan des Glaces, France Pavilion

 The ice cream artists certainly live up to their reputation.
 They take a homemade brioche bun, stuff it with a scoop of ice cream – I like vanilla – and your choice of sauce.
 Then, it’s pressed warm.
+Is it practical?
+Non.
+Is it messy?
+Oui.
+Is it art?
+Bien sur.

 pizza from the pizza counter at via napoli